BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 I won't pretend I know the solution to this problem.
 However I feel like it would be right to use the AI productivity gains to protect those who can no longer compete in the market.
 The harder question is how do we do that at the beginning of the AI transition, when the gains are not sufficient to support all those who already suffer from it?

-For my part, I will not be distributing copies of the newly translated books.
+For my part, I will not be distributing copies of the newly translated books [to limit issues with French law](https://www.legifrance.gouv.fr/loda/article_lc/LEGIARTI000006278911/2025-12-07).
 I will not profit by selling access to my pipeline either.
 However, if you need to translate a book for yourself, and can't afford a human translator, you should be able to.
-To that end, I am open-sourcing this experiment under the terms of the copyleft license AGPL, hoping that it will help someone someday.
+To that end, [I am open-sourcing this experiment](https://github.com/BarthPaleologue/TranslationExMachina) under the terms of [the copyleft license AGPL](https://www.gnu.org/licenses/agpl-3.0.fr.html#license-text), hoping that it will help someone someday.

-This article was though to write, I hope you found it interesting!
+This article was as challenging as it was stimulating to write.
+I hope you found it interesting!
 Don't hesitate to leave a comment to tell me how you feel about all that.